 Can you eat or ingest peppermint essential oil?
 Can you drink lemon oil?
 The answer to these questions is a resounding no.

-These products are not food grade and therefore not intended to be digested.
+With the exception of food grade essential oils, they’re not intended to be digested.
 Their production might involve the use of solvents like ethylene glycol which is poisonous (it’s the primary ingredient in your car’s antifreeze).

 On the other hand, reportedly Dunkin’ Donuts flavored iced tea runs on propylene glycol, which is a solvent that is approved for use in food production.
 Though some question if that too is entirely safe, since it also is used in hydraulic brake fluid, among other things.